How often do you have the opportunity to stumble upon the absolutely stunning landscape I’ve grown so fond of over the years?

 - Frequent Breaks: Enjoy the present moments.
 Make it a relaxed experience rather than a race.

-El Chiflón Waterfalls
+El ChiflĂłn Waterfalls

-What makes the El Chiflón hike appealing?
+What makes the El ChiflĂłn hike appealing?

 - The Waterfalls: The sight of the waterfalls is worth every step.

-- Lush Vegetation: The trail winds through thick, lush greenery allowing for a refreshing walk.
+- Lush Vegetation: The trail winds through thick, lush greenery, allowing for a refreshing walk.

-Must See Hikes Near Mexico City
+Must-See Trails Near Mexico City

 Desierto de los Leones